CloudM-Migrate/documentation/Migration-Project-Guides/GoogleToGoogle.md

 ## Vanity Domain Switch
 [Back to Top](#top)

 Google Workspace domain-switch migrations can be performed in the same way as other Google Workspace migrations, however, if the source domain name is being migrated to the destination this adds an additional layer of complexity relating to the domain name registration and CloudM Migrate licensing.
 This guide explains how to perform such migrations without running into issues.
-It is very important to plan ahead to minimise downtime during this process, so we recommend this guide is reviewed thoroughly and all steps planned well in advance of a switch-over.
+It is very important to plan ahead to minimize downtime during this process, so we recommend this guide is reviewed thoroughly and all steps planned well in advance of a switch-over.

 If the source domain name(s) are not being migrated, then the migration can be configured and performed without any extra steps.

-Bbecause Google does not allow a domain to be associated with two instances at the same time.
+Because Google does not allow a domain to be associated with two instances at the same time.
 This means an initial migration must be performed to users with a temporary domain, then the domain must be deleted at the source and added to the destination before a delta migration is performed.

-Configure CloudM Migrate to migrate from your source domain to your temporary destination domain;
-Migrate all historic email and Google Drive data (whatever is applicable) Rename all the migrated source users to another (sub-domain or temporary domain) Change the primary domain at the source*
+Configure CloudM Migrate to migrate from your source domain to your temporary destination domain Migrate all historic email and Google Drive data, whatever is applicable Rename all the migrated source users to another, either a sub-domain or temporary domain Change the primary domain at the source
-Delete the original primary domain from the source per this guide Add the new domain to the destination instance as a secondary domain Add that domain to all new migrating destination users as aliases Update your CloudM Migrate config to migrate from the new primary domain to the temporary destination domain Run the delta migration for email and Google Drive Rename the users in the destination from the temporary domain to the new domain Create a new CloudM MIgrate project/configuration to then migrate contacts, calendars/resources and tasks (if applicable) Change the primary domain on the destination
+Delete the original primary domain from the source per this guide Add the new domain to the destination instance as a secondary domain Add that domain to all new migrating destination users as aliases Update your CloudM Migrate config to migrate from the new primary domain to the temporary destination domain Run the delta migration for email and Google Drive Rename the users in the destination from the temporary domain to the new domain Create a new CloudM MIgrate project/configuration to then migrate contacts, calendars/resources and tasks if applicable Change the primary domain on the destination
 Finally, you may need to perform a cleanup by removing the temporary destination domain/associated aliases.